 Your image is too big?
 Our preferred solution for reducing an image size is to use an online image resizing tool such as ResizeImage.net for JPEG, PNG or GIF images or IloveIMG for SVG images (you can also convert your SVG image to JPEG with IloveIMG).
-Here is how to use ResizeImage.net: Go onto the website and simply upload your initial image.
+Here is how to use ResizeImage.net: Go onto the website and upload your image.
 Then follow the steps: step 4 will enable you to set a new size for your image.

-- If you work on editing software such as photoshop or illustrator, you can choose your image size at the beginning or when you save/export your project.
+- If you work on editing software such as Photoshop or Illustrator, you can choose your image size at the beginning or when you save/export your project.

 <img src=”images/myimage.png” width=“…” height=“…” alt=”…”>

-You have resized your image to the advised size but it still takes up too much space?
+Have you resized your image to the advised size but it still takes up too much space?
 We are not out of options (yet), follow step three and compress it!

 3. Compress your image

 As mentioned above: another way to optimise your image is to compress it.
 Here is what compression does: it encodes your image by removing or grouping certain parts of the file in order to reduce its size (which will also free disk space on your computer because the storage of the compressed image is lighter).